DeanLeong/sql-intro-lesson/readme.md

 - an id that cannot be left blank
 - the students name that cannot be left blank
-- their age
+- their age that cannot be left blank
-- and their address that cannot be left blank.
+- and their address

 Remembering the commands we just went over, students, try to guide the instructors through this!